 I then started looking for Fig Newton recipes and finally decided to make this one.
 I followed the recipe exactly as given, but unfortunately the dough broke.
 I tried to paste some dough on it but it became even worse so I decide to bake it and see what I could make with the remaining.
 The taste was fantastic but I will have to work on it next year.

 After a quick thought I decided to make biscuits with the remaining dough but I also had doubts if this dough was suitable for biscuits.

 I chose a cookie cutter to shape them and half of them I wanted to make a hole in the middle but had nothing to cut them with.
-Finally I decided that an ouzo lid would do the job
+Finally I decided that an ouzo lid was just about the size I needed to do the job 😛

 The Italian word for biscuits is biscotti and when I saw the event at the Great Cooks Community, September 2008 – Biscotti Bake Off, I planed to submit them for the event.
 However, it seems that the word biscotti in North America means something totally different from what we in Europe mean and still I am not sure about the difference between biscuits, biscotti, cookies and scones.
 I think I understood what biscotti is and I will be preparing another recipe for that event.